b4b0y4/blocks/README.md

-# Art Blocks Renderer
+# Art Blocks Generator

-This application allows you to retrieve all Art Blocks main collections (curated & presents), directly from ethereum.
+This application allows you to generate all of Art Blocks main collections (curated & presents), directly from ethereum.

 View information about each one and save a HTML file of your favorites.